Choosing a hosting solution is difficult at the best of times and confusing and aggravating at the worst.

 What hosts really mean here is that they provide you with as much bandwidth and storage that your hardware is capable of handling.
 The term is unmetered, which simply means they won’t be measuring your usage or limiting it artificially.

 This doesn’t mean you can transmit all the data you want across the net.
 If you have a dedicated server with a 10Mbps port you can transmit 10 Megabytes per second.
 That seems like a lot, but it’s still limited.
 It translates to roughly 24TB a month.
-If your business is sharing high quality 4k video you may run out soon enough.
+If your business is sharing high-quality 4k video you may run out soon enough.
 You may also run into significant bottlenecks if you get traffic surges which would use up more than 10 Megabytes per second.

 This is a universal truth, there is no way around it.
 If you have a dedicated server you’ll need to expand which will cost you money.
-If your are on a cloud plan you likely pay by the GB or TB so while you do have an unlimited plan in the loose sense of the work, you will pay for it appropriately.
+If you are on a cloud plan you likely pay by the GB or TB so while you do have an unlimited plan in the loose sense of the work, you will pay for it appropriately.

-#4 Beware of the so called “Set up” fees
+#4 Beware of the So-Called “Set up” Fees

-This is something a lot of hosts are guilt of.
+This is something a lot of hosts are guilty of.
 It is super convenient to grab a domain name through your host since everything is automated.
 You type in a domain name, pay some money and boom, you have a domain.

-That said, I believe the safest and most professional option is to use a registrar and register the domain yourself, in your own name.
+That said, we believe the safest and most professional option is to use a registrar and register the domain yourself, in your own name.
 It’s a simple matter to point domains to a host and this way you own everything about your company and website!

-This is an issue I’ve seen when looking for managed WordPress hosting.
+This is an issue we’ve seen when looking for managed WordPress hosting.
 This type of hosting will likely only let you install WordPress sites but the whole premise is that everything from the hardware to the server cache is optimized to WordPress.

 Some hosts offer dedicated WordPress/Joomla hosting but what this really is is just the repackaging of their shared services with “website” replaced by “WordPress” or “Joomla” appropriately.

-A dead giveaway is price (avoid cheap hosting providers).
+A dead giveaway is a price (avoid cheap hosting providers).
 The cheapest proper managed WordPress hosting starts around $28 – $30.
 These may still be shared environments, but they are tuned to WP.

 It takes considerable resources to pull it off and it’s just not worth it to protect a $29/month site.
 If you think DDOS is a serious threat to you you should invest in something Cloudfare which has a higher chance of protecting you.